buzzqw/TUS/OBSS/OBSSv2-eng.md

 - Use Patron interventions to highlight or challenge a character's archetypal nature
 - Design campaign arcs that follow classic archetypal cycles

-This archetypal system provides another layer of depth to character creation and development, bridging psychological theory with the game's existing systems of Traits and Patrons.
+>>> **Narratore**: This archetypal system provides another layer of depth to character creation and development, bridging psychological theory with the game's existing systems of Traits and Patrons.
 By understanding these archetypal patterns, players and Narrator can create more coherent, psychologically consistent characters and stories.

 **Rather than restricting creativity, these archetypes serve as useful frameworks and guidelines that can be embraced, subverted, or transformed throughout a character's journey**.
 The integration of Traits and Patron affinities with archetypal patterns creates a rich tapestry of possibilities for character development and storytelling.
 ---

 # Skills